 Posted: January 18, 2012

-In this article, we highlight the features and advantages of KiOmedine-CsU®, an ultra-pure biopolymer from mushroom origin, and show how they benefit to medical and pharmaceutical scientists looking for innovative solutions in the medical and pharmaceutical fields.
+In this article, we highlight the features and advantages of KiOmedine-CsU®, an ultra-pure biopolymer from the mushroom origin, and show how they benefit to medical and pharmaceutical scientists looking for innovative solutions in the medical and pharmaceutical fields.

 ULTRA-PURE CHITOSAN FOR BIOMEDICAL APPLICATIONS